 A description and analysis of the major factors accounting for the transformation of the earliest settlements into a sovereign national power.
 Emphasis will be placed on the role of immigration, changing institutional values and structures, and the interplay between economic and political forces.
-Meets new General Education American History requirement.
+Meets 2023 General Education US History and Civic Engagement

 HIS 102 American History: Reconstruction to the Present (4)

 A description and analysis of the principal forces involved in the growth of the U.S. from a society on the eve of massive industrialization into a technological consumer society.
 Features stressed will include the rise of the corporation, the development of an urban labor force, the changing role of government, and the integration of the United States into a global political and economic system.
-Meets new General Education American History requirement.
+Meets 2023 General Education US History and Civic Engagement.

 HIS 150 History of Modern Europe (4)

-A political and social survey of the period 1815‑present.
+A political and social survey of the period 1815 present.
 Primary attention is given to the major Western European states and Russia.
 Central themes of the course include: the decline of aristocratic dominance and the attempts of first the middle, and then the lower classes, to gain control of society, the origins of World War I, the war itself and its aftermath, the rise of totalitarianism and the coming of World War II, the Cold War, new prosperity, and the global age.
-Meets new General Education Western Civilization or Humanities requirement or 2023 General Education World History & Global Awareness.
+Meets General Education Western Civilization or Humanities requirement or 2023 General Education World History & Global Awareness.